The Reverend: Usage

 In traditional and formal English usage it is still considered incorrect to drop the definite article, the, before Reverend.
-In practice, however, the is often not used in both written and spoken English.
+In practice, however, the the is often not used in both written and spoken English.
 When the style is used within a sentence, the is correctly in lower-case.
 Abbreviations for Reverend include Rev., Revd (or Rev^{d}), and Rev'd.

-The Reverend is traditionally used as an adjectival form with first names (or initials) and surname, e.g. "the Reverend John Smith" or "the Reverend J. F. Smith"; if the first names (or initials) are unknown, the correct form is "The Reverend Mr/Mrs/Miss/Ms Smith".
+The Reverend is traditionally used as an adjectival form with first names (or initials) and surname, e.g. "the Reverend John Smith" or "the Reverend J. F. Smith"; if the first names (or initials) are unknown, the correct form is "The Reverend Mr./Mrs./Miss/Ms. Smith".
 Use of the prefix with the surname alone, e.g. "The Reverend Smith", is incorrect (a solecism) in formal usage.
 The style normally precedes titles such as Canon or Doctor.

 In the 20th and 21st centuries, it has been increasingly common for the term to be used as a noun and for clergy to be referred to as being either a reverend or the reverend, or to be addressed as simply reverend.
 This has traditionally been considered incorrect on the basis that it is equivalent to referring to a judge as being an honourable or an adult man as a mister, both of which are also grammatically improper.
 It is likewise incorrect to form the plural reverends.
 Some dictionaries, however, do place the noun rather than the adjective as the word's principal form, owing to an increasing use of the word as a noun among people with no religious background or knowledge of traditional styles of ecclesiastical address.
 When several clergy are referred to, they are often styled individually (e.g. "The Reverend John Smith and the Reverend Henry Brown"); in a list of clergy, the Revv is sometimes put before the list of names, especially in the Catholic Church in Britain and Ireland.

 In a unique case, the Reverend was used to refer to a church consistory, a local administrative body.
 "The Reverend Coetus" and "the Reverend Assembly" were used to refer to the collective body of local officials during the transformation of the Dutch Reformed Church in the mid-18th century.